Hiking Mount Mgoun and Bouguemaz valley 4071m

 Itinerary

-Day 4 - Tarkddit plateau – M’goun summit – Oulilimt valley.
-8 H walking
+Day 4 - Tarkddit Plateau – M'Goun Summit – Oulilimt Valley

-Day 5 - Oulilimt valley – Aflafal gorges – Aflafal refuge.
-5 H walking
+Day 5 - Oulilimt Valley – Aflafal Gorges – Aflafal Refuge

-The day’s walk will take about 5 or 6 hours to get back over the Ait Imi Pass to Tabant.
-The trekking should be easy at first, but becomes a little more difficult as the Ait Imi Pass; you’ll start to climb, before encountering a steep ascent at the end.
-From here though, you can see down into the lovely M’Goun Valley and on a clear day, you can see as far as Tabant the center of the happy valley.
-The descent from the pass is steep and there is loose scree, but only lasts about 90 minutes.
-Eventually, you will arrive in Ait Imi.
-We have our final lunch here catch the bus back to Marrakech.
+The day's trek will take about 5 to 6 hours, crossing the Ait Imi Pass and descending into Tabant.
+The path begins gently but becomes more challenging as you approach the pass, with a steep ascent at the end.
+From the top, you’ll be treated to spectacular views of the M’Goun Valley, and on a clear day, you can even see as far as Tabant, the heart of the Happy Valley.
+The descent is steep and involves loose scree, but it lasts only about 90 minutes.
+Finally, you’ll reach Ait Imi, where we’ll have our last lunch before catching the bus back to Marrakech.

 What's Included / Not Included?